-There are 3 main kinds of whole life insurance:
+There are 3 main types of whole life insurance:

 A traditional whole life insurance policy gives you a guaranteed minimum rate of return on your cash value portion.

-Whole Life Insurance Cost Compared to Term Life Insurance Cost
+Whole Life Insurance Cost vs. Term Life Insurance Cost

-Even if there was no investment portion, you have to consider that with whole life insurance, you are purchasing coverage that will last your whole life as opposed to the shorter term life insurance which covers smaller lengths of time, like 10 or 20 years.
+Even if there was no investment portion, you have to consider that with whole life insurance, you are purchasing coverage that will last your whole life.
+Consider this option as opposed to purchasing shorter-term life insurance which covers smaller lengths of time, like 10 or 20 years.

 An advantage of whole life is that your death benefit and premium in most cases will remain the same.
 Whole life insurance also builds cash value, which is a return on a portion of your premiums that the insurance company invests.
 Your cash value is tax-deferred until you withdraw it and you can borrow against it.

-5 Benefits of a Whole Life Insurance Policy
+Purchasing a Whole Life Insurance Policy as an Investment

 The rate of return on a whole life insurance policy is very low compared to other investments, even with the tax savings factored in.
 Life insurance should not be used solely as an investment tool and you should judge your policy choices on the protection and not only the rate of return.
 The examples below form a good starting point to understanding when whole life may work well for your situation.

 - If you are dealing with an agent who can only offer you options from one life insurance company you should shop around to find alternative quotes.

 - A broker may be able to give you several quotes for whole life insurance, with various options.